 The NISL lab at the University of Ottawa is a world-leading research facility for the study of sport-related head injury.
-Professor Blaine Hoshizaki is the Director of the NISL lab and is one of a small handful of global experts on sport-induced head injuries.
-Dr. Hoshizaki leads an accomplished team of 20 scientists, researchers, and students who hold an array of Post-Doc, PhD and Master’s-level credentials and are responsible for some of the most important head-injury research results being published today.
+NISL was founded in 2005 by Professor Blaine Hoshizaki with the following vision: “Head injuries will become a rare and inconsequential part of athletic and leisure activities.”
+Dr. Hoshizaki is one of a small handful of global experts on sport-induced head injuries and leads an accomplished team of 20 scientists, researchers, and students who hold an array of Post-Doc, PhD and Master’s-level credentials and are responsible for some of the most important head-injury research results being published today.

 By performing extensive physical ‘crash-test’ simulations of known injury scenarios, then feeding the captured data into a Finite Element Analysis, NISL can reconstruct how the impact conditions cause injury to the brain in sport-specific situations.

 This unique methodology allows NISL to define a series of sport-specific injury mechanisms, each of which has a different profile of impact variables, which in turn enables the analysis of the resulting stress and strain on brain tissue.
 This understanding of how head injuries occur has been applied in the development of the Fluid Inside™ technology.